Neivanny1/40DaysOfKubernetes-/Day06/Article.md

-# Day 6/40: Setting Up a Single and Multi-Node KIND Cluster for Kubernetes
+# Day 6 of 40 Days of Kubernetes: Setting Up a Single and Multi-Node KIND Cluster for Kubernetes

 Today’s task dives into setting up Kubernetes IN Docker (KIND) for both a single-node and multi-node Kubernetes cluster.
 KIND is a great tool for local development and testing as it creates Kubernetes clusters inside Docker containers.
 In this article, I’ll walk you through installing and managing a KIND cluster, running on Kubernetes versions 1.29 and 1.30.
 Step 1: Installing a Single-Node KIND Cluster (Kubernetes 1.29)